Skip to main content

 Nuggets of Sholay: Nine - Khota Sikka To Dono Hi Taraf Se Khota Hota Hai

-And so here I am, on the ninth nugget, and I'm talking about a phrase used in the film that has some interesting perspectives.
+And so here I am, on the ninth nugget, talking about a phrase used in the film that has some fascinating perspectives:

 Phrase: Khota Sikka To Dono Hi Taraf Se Khota Hota Hai (खोटा सिक्का तो दोनो ही तरफ से खोटा होता है)

-At 5m.30s during the initial interaction between the Jailor and Thakur sahab, here's what transpires:
+At 5m 30s, during the initial interaction between the Jailor and Thakur sahab:

-There, the underlined sentence is the giveaway, but I'm wondering how many in the audience, even after watching Sholay a 100 times, would have noticed and made the connection?
-That a fake coin is fake on both sides - and so is the coin used in the movie.
+The underlined sentence is the giveaway—but I wonder how many in the audience, even after watching Sholay a hundred times, noticed it?
+A fake coin is fake on both sides, just like the coin in the movie.

 That was the nugget.
 Samjhe ke nahin?
 Agar achha laga to comment kijiye.
 Agar achha nahin laga to lament kijiye.